-Blake Shelton Says Jennifer Hudson Is ‘Sneaky’ On ‘The Voice’, Says Coaches Can ‘Kiss My Butt’
+Blake Shelton Says Jennifer Hudson Is ‘Sneaky’ On ‘The Voice,’ Says Coaches Can ‘Kiss My Butt’

-Blake Shelton is revealing what he really thinks about his fellow coaches on Season 15 of The Voice while also admitting that they can “kiss [his] butt”.
-Blake made the big confessions to Hollywood Outbreak, where he described his long time co-coach Adam Levine as being his “punching bag” on the NBC primetime show and Jennifer Hudson as “sneaky”.
+Blake Shelton is revealing what he really thinks about his fellow coaches on Season 15 of The Voice while also admitting that they can “kiss [his] butt.”
+Blake made the big confessions to Hollywood Outbreak, where he described his longtime co-coach Adam Levine as being his “punching bag” on the NBC primetime show and Jennifer Hudson as “sneaky.”

 Speaking about Hudson with the outlet, he described her as being “the sneaky one here” as well as being “super talented” and “experienced” due to getting her start on the NBC series’ rival competition American Idol, just like fellow coach Kelly Clarkson.
 Jennifer appeared on Season 3, while Kelly won Season 1.

-“She’s just so well-accomplished,” he gushed of the Oscar winning singer and actress.
+“She’s just so well-accomplished,” he gushed of the Oscar-winning singer and actress.

 Although he doesn’t usually have the nicest things to say about his friend/enemy Adam, Blake said in the new interview that the Maroon 5 frontman is actually what “make[s] the show so fun” for him because of their infamous back and forth banter that’s become synonymous with the series over the past 15 seasons.